gfeiden/MagneticUpperSco/README.md

 ## Reference

-The manuscript is to be publisehd with Astronomy & Astrophysics, but a pre-print may be downloaded from the arXiv/astro-ph.
+The manuscript is to be published with Astronomy & Astrophysics, but a pre-print may be downloaded from the arXiv/astro-ph.